 Hotel Del Coronado

-There you have it – my favorite San Diego boutique hotels!
+There you have it – my favorite San Diego Unique hotels!

 Looking for more hotel options in San Diego?
 Check out my list of the best beachfront hotels in San Diego.
-If you’ll be visiting California for a while, you might also love my LA itinerary for first-timers, my San Francisco itinerary for first-timers, and a round up of the best hidden gems in California!
+If you’ll be visiting California for a while, you might also love my Los Angeles itinerary for first timers, my San Francisco itinerary for first timers, and a round up of the best hidden gems in California!

 Pin for later!